phetsims/geometric-optics/doc/model.md

 ## Image

-The position of the image is approximated by the _thin lens equation_, given by `1/d_o + 1/d_i = 1/f`.
+The position of the image is approximated by the _thin lens equation_, given by _1/d<sub>o</sub> + 1/d<sub>i</sub> = 1/f_.

-For lenses, the image distance `d_i` is positive for images to the right of the lens (real images), and negative for images to the left of the lens (virtual images).
+For lenses, the image distance _d<sub>i</sub> is positive for images to the right of the lens (real images), and negative for images to the left of the lens (virtual images).

 A similar equation holds for mirrors, but where the sign convention is reversed.
-The image distance `d_i` is positive for images to the left of the mirror (real images), and negative for images to the right of the mirror (virtual images).
+The image distance _d<sub>i</sub> is positive for images to the left of the mirror (real images), and negative for images to the right of the mirror (virtual images).

 For both lenses and mirrors, a positive image distance results in a real image, while a negative image distance results in a virtual image.